Alcaro/misctoys/zeus.md

 Colony: Heraeum
 Heroes: Bellerophon (unavailable), Perseus
 Disasters:
 &nbsp; Medusa - on the hills near the middle of the map.
 You can easily trap her on the northern landmass, or if you want that copper ore, you can give her a smaller home - once a monster runs out of walls to destroy, she will walk back to her origin if possible, even if that requires a detour via two water crossings at the east edge of the map.
+(Wall off the nearby boars, or she may get distracted.)
 Notably absent buildings: Horse Ranch.
 You can build Bellerophon's Hall, but you can't summon him.

 Two Worlds Collide